-Customs creates a database of STRs that it shares with customs offices across the country.
-STRs can be used for investigating violations of the Customs Act by such means as comparing them against various types of information obtained by customs offices.
-By doing so, Customs can identify and clear illegal drug trafficking cases, for example, and it is taking strong steps to stop the smuggling of items that may threaten public safety and security.
+Customs creates a database of STRs that is shared with customs offices across the country.
+Customs utilizes STRs for investigations of Customs Act violations to identify people who committed illegal drug trafficking and detect illegal drug trafficking cases, for example, by such means as comparing them against various types of information obtained by customs offices.
+Customs strengthens the border enforcement to stop the smuggling of items that may threaten public safety and security by utilizing STRs.